A former attorney is building a national advocacy hotline for the country’s “invisible” populations.

-Not long after that, Kahn made a professional sacrifice by leaving the DC legal community to move to San Diego with his son, who he thought would be better off on the West Coast because of his disability.
-He continued to operate Negotiated Solutions for a decade, before a middle-of-the-night epiphany in 2004 led to him launching Help Now! in Medford, Oregon, where he had since moved.
+After moving to San Diego for family reasons, he continued to operate Negotiated Solutions for a decade, before a middle-of-the-night epiphany in 2004 led to him launching Help Now! in Medford, Oregon, where he had since moved.
 “People have said to me along the way, ‘If you had started this in a different city, you would have been much bigger at this point,’” he notes.
 “Southern Oregon is like the corner of the earth.”

 Kahn initially ran the company out of his home and at hotel conference rooms, but was able to move into office space in Medford after receiving a grant from the Jackson County Health and Human Services department.
 Operating on a “shoestring budget,” Kahn and a small team of volunteers welcomed in clients who found them on the internet or were referred by social service agencies like the American Red Cross.
 Billed by Kahn as a “one-stop shop, which can be either the first or last resort for people in crisis,” the nonprofit has over the years helped clients find urgently needed housing and food, recover money lost in scams, take on unscrupulous merchants, avert foreclosures and evictions, settle disputes with neighbors, deal with creditors, and navigate governmental bureaucracies.
 And they’ve done it all, an organizational fact sheet states, “for the ‘invisible’ portion of the country’s population who, for reasons of physical or mental disability, age, infirmity, lack of education, lack of finances, etc., are unable to speak up or navigate for themselves when in the throes of a crisis.”